fdb/space-game/step06/TRANSCRIPT.md

 We want to spread our enemies out over game field.
 We already defined the width of our playing field as the GAME_WIDTH constant.
 But if we just use this value, our enemies would start at the very edge of the screen.
 Instead, we want to add some padding.
 We'll call this ENEMY_HORIZONTAL_PADDING.
 We have this padding on both sides, so the total usable space for placing the enemies is the GAME_WIDTH minus the horizontal padding, multiplied by two.

-We now have the space the correct space to distribute our enemies.
-We're going to define the "enemy spacing" as the total width each enemy, including the inner space.
+We now have the correct space to distribute our enemies.
+We're going to define the "enemy spacing" as the total width of each enemy, including the inner space.
 So the final formula to calculate the enemy spacing is to divide the available space, defined as the GAME_WIDTH minus twice the ENEMY_HORIZONTAL_PADDING, divided by all the enemies minus one.

 We now have all pieces to calculate the X position of each ship.
 Each ship has an index, starting at zero.
 We multiply this by the enemy spacing we calculated, and add the horizontal padding once.
 Let's show this in detail.